ritikakatoch/ritikakatoch/README.md

 ## About Me 🚀

-* 🎓👨‍💻 I’m a coding enthusiast & sophomore pursuing Computer Science Engineering.
+* 🎓👨‍💻 I’m a coding enthusiast & a pre-final year student pursuing Computer Science Engineering.

 * 💻  I am passionate about Web Development, Software Development and Open Source.